San Marcial Geology and Mineralization

 Three main phases of breccia mineralization:

-3. Post-crackle hydrothermal breccia at the footwall.
+3. Post-crackle hydrothermal breccia - along the footwall.

-Key features of the ore breccia stage:
+Key features of the ore breccia filling stage:

-• Telescoping of Zn-Pb-Ag-Au epithermal vein systems.
+• Telescoping of Ag-Au-Pb-Zn epithermal vein systems.

 • Thin calcite veins running parallel to the breccia.